sankalpjain99/Flower-Species-Classifier/README.md

 ## Dataset

-The dataset used can be found [here]("https://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html").
+The dataset used can be found [here] ("https://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html").
 It consists of photos of flowers of 102 different species and our task is to identify them correctly.

 The data need to comprised of 3 folders
    - test